 Can you ever get better?
 If you try enough different medications, might you find one combination that “really works”?
 Here are two ways to look at that question.
 Make sure you read them both: you can’t tell which one applies to you.

-So, don’t forget: question the diagnosis if you aren’t getting better, and that goes for Bipolar II also.
+So, don’t forget: question your diagnosis if you aren’t getting better, and that goes for Bipolar II also.
 However . . .

 View #2: Let’s say your life looks like this:

-So, what if you really fit the diagnosis of bipolar disorder — and you’ve tried 6 or more antidepressants and get worse with nearly half of them, plus 2 or more good psychotherapists?
-What if you’re not getting better with mood stabilizers and avoidance of antidepressants?
+But what if you’re not getting better with mood stabilizers and avoidance of antidepressants?
 What if you have tried 4 different mood stabilizers, and 2 different combinations?

 What now?
 Should you keep going?
 Is there evidence that people like you can get better, after all this?
 You’re saying to yourself “hey, I need some hope, some hope there’s a point to all of this.
 Show me somebody who got better from where I am now!”